Heart Rate and Outcome in Diastolic Heart Failure

-> Clinical Topics: Arrhythmias and Clinical EP, Geriatric Cardiology, Heart Failure and Cardiomyopathies, Prevention, Atrial Fibrillation/Supraventricular Arrhythmias, Acute Heart Failure, Chronic Heart Failure, Hypertension
+Clinical Topics: Arrhythmias and Clinical EP, Geriatric Cardiology, Heart Failure and Cardiomyopathies, Prevention, Atherosclerotic Disease (CAD/PAD), Atrial Fibrillation/Supraventricular Arrhythmias, Acute Heart Failure, Chronic Heart Failure, Hypertension

 Keywords: Atrial Fibrillation, Adrenergic beta-Antagonists, Coronary Artery Disease, Diabetes Mellitus, Geriatrics, Heart Failure, Heart Failure, Diastolic, Heart Failure, Systolic, Heart Rate, Hypertension, Outcome Assessment (Health Care), Patient Readmission, Stroke Volume